MTV Unplugged in New York: Retrospective

-According to Acclaimed Music, MTV Unplugged in New York is the 309th most ranked record on critics' all-time lists.
-In 2012, it was placed at number 313 on Rolling Stones list of The 500 Greatest Albums of All Time.
+In 2012, Rolling Stone placed MTV Unplugged in New York number 313 on its list of "The 500 Greatest Albums of All Time".
 The 2020 edition of the list placed it at number 279.
 Rolling Stone also named it the 95th best album of the 1990s.
-The readers rated it the 8th best live album of all time.
-NME placed MTV Unplugged in New York at number 1 on their list of the "50 Greatest Live Albums".
-Kerrang listed it among the 11 best live albums of all time.
-In July 2014, Guitar World ranked MTV Unplugged in New York at number 30 in their "Superunknown: 50 Iconic Albums That Defined 1994" list.
-The same magazine listed it at number 4 on their list of "The 10 Best Live Albums You Must Hear".
-Far Out magazine also included it at number 4 on their list of the best 20 live albums of all time.
-In 2020, The Telegraph included it at number 13 on their list of the best live albums of all time.
-Also in 2020, Planet Rock magazine included the album in their list of "The 100 Greatest Live Albums Ever".
-The album was also included in the book 1001 Albums You Must Hear Before You Die.
+In 2012, Rolling Stone readers voted it the 8th-best live album.
+NME named MTV Unplugged in New York the greatest live album in 2011, and Kerrang listed it among the 11 best live albums of all time.
+In 2014, Guitar World ranked named MTV Unplugged in New York one of the "50 iconic albums that defined 1994", and in 2019 named it one of the best live albums.
+In 2020, the Telegraph named it the 13th-greatest live albums of all time, and 2020, Planet Rock named it one of the 100 greatest live albums.
+It was also included in the book 1001 Albums You Must Hear Before You Die.
+Reviewing the DVD release in 2007, the Los Angeles Times wrote that it "deserves a place on the rock TV history shelf alongside the informal, sit-down section of Elvis Presley's epic comeback special in 1968".

-Reviewing the MTV Unplugged in New York DVD release in 2007, the Los Angeles Times wrote that it "deserves a place on the rock TV history shelf alongside the informal, sit-down section of Elvis Presley’s epic comeback special in 1968".
-In June 2020, the 1959 Martin D-18E guitar used by Cobain at the Unplugged concert was sold at Julien's Auctions for US$6 million to Peter Freedman of Røde Microphones, making it the most expensive guitar ever sold at auction.
+In June 2016, the 1959 Martin D-18E guitar used by Cobain at the Unplugged concert was legally transferred by Cobain's daughter, Frances Bean Cobain, as a gift to her husband, Isaiah Silva, the frontman of rock band the Eeries.
+After their divorce, Frances and Cobain's widow, Courtney Love, tried to retrieve it.
+Love called the guitar a "treasured heirloom" and said it was “not [Silva's] to take".
+In 2018, during their divorce settlement proceedings, the court rejected Silva's request for spousal support, ownership of their house, and reimbursement of his legal fees but awarded him the guitar.
+In 2020, it was sold at Julien's Auctions for US$6 million to Peter Freedman of Røde Microphones, making it the most expensive guitar ever sold at auction.

 Track listing

 Personnel

+Credits adapted from CD liner notes.